Receiver CLI Reference

 |---|---|

-| Windows | %USERPROFILE%\AppData\CloudShare\receiver-session.json |
+| Windows | %APPDATA%\CloudShare\receiver-session.json |

-| macOS / Linux | ~/AppData/CloudShare/receiver-session.json |
+| macOS / Linux | ~/.config/CloudShare/receiver-session.json |

-Clearing the saved session
+Clearing the session history

 # Windows

-del "%USERPROFILE%\AppData\CloudShare\receiver-session.json"
+del "%APPDATA%\CloudShare\receiver-session.json"

 # macOS / Linux

-rm ~/AppData/CloudShare/receiver-session.json
+rm ~/.config/CloudShare/receiver-session.json

 Startup prompts